goossens/ObjectTalk/docs-src/nodes/overview/data-flows.md

 inputs (with optional node parameters), apply a one time algorithm and produce outputs.

-Some nodes (e.g. Instances on Faces) run the algorithm on each element of the input (e.g. faces in a geometry).
+Some nodes run the algorithm on each element of the input (e.g. faces in a geometry).
 Those nodes create a context and evaluate each input once per element.
 If a downstream input node is a "varying" node, the context is accessed and the correct value provided.
 This